Life at BELL Costa Rica

 10:00pm: Well-Deserved Rest

 This course takes place in the rainy season which means that we will generally experience sun in the mornings and rain showers most afternoons.
-The regular afternoon showers keep the forests green and the temperatures in a comfortable range.
+The weather in Monteverde is especially unpredictable, with intermittent sunshine, rain, fog, and wind in the course of a single day.
+Students should come prepared with raingear and clothes that can be layered as weather conditions change.

-Average daily highs and lows in August are as follows: ACG, max: 89F, min 75F.
+Average daily highs and lows in July are as follows:

 Food and Water

-Students can expect three balanced, home-style meals each day, and plenty of fresh tropical fruit (e.g. it will be mango season!).
+Students can expect three balanced, home-style meals each day.
 A typical Costa Rican meal consists of beans, rice, salad, chicken/beef/fish/pork, and a vegetable side dish.
 The first three ingredients can be expected in every meal while the last two will vary.

 While Costa Rican food does not have much variety in comparison to American standards, students should be delighted to know that their food will be fresh, locally-grown, mostly organic, and well-prepared.
 Vegetarian options are always available.
 All dining facilities have experience handling food allergies.
 Please be sure to fill out forms to inform staff of any allergies or dietary restrictions ahead of time so that accommodations can be made.